gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 ```

 The smallest expected count is 12.25, occurring in four different cells,
-so the assumptions for using the parametric approach are met.
+so we can use the parametric approach.

 ```r